TIER 1 INVESTOR VISA - £2 MILLION ROUTE

 Your initial Tier 1 Investor visa will be valid for either 3 years and 4 months (if applying from overseas) or 3 years (if applying from within the UK).

-You will need to invest at least £2 million in UK government bonds or actively trading UK companies within 3 months of entering the category.
+You will need to invest at least £2 million in actively trading UK companies within 3 months of entering the category.
 You will then need to maintain your investment.

-You will be able to extend your stay for a further 2 years, before qualifying for indefinite leave to remain (settlement) after 5 years.
-There is also an accelerated route to settlement after either 3 years if you invest at least £5 million or 2 years if you invest at least £10 million.
+You will be able to extend your stay as a Tier 1 Investor for a further 2 years, before qualifying for indefinite leave to remain (settlement) after 5 years.
+There is also an accelerated route to settlement as a Tier 1 Investor after either 3 years if you invest at least £5 million or 2 years if you invest at least £10 million.

-In order to settle in the UK, you will need to spend not more than 180 days outside the UK in each rolling 12-month period of your leave and, unless aged 65 or over, have sufficient knowledge of the English language and Life in the UK.
+In order to settle in the UK as a Tier 1 Investor, you will need to spend not more than 180 days outside the UK in each consecutive 12-month period and, unless aged 65 or over, have sufficient knowledge of the English language and Life in the UK.
 For settlement applications made from 11 January 2018, the Home Office will consider absences from the UK on a rolling basis, rather than in separate consecutive 12-month periods.
 If your qualifying period includes time before this date and you believe that this change would cause you exceptionally harsh consequences, you must set out the reasons.

 How our immigration barristers can help